Midtrans/advanced-faq-site/faq-general.md

 If the customer are trusted and verified by Merchant, and Merchant think their transaction should be accepted, Merchant can request to whitelist specific customer by customer email.
 Please provide the customer email(s) to Midtrans FDS team via email to operations.fraud@midtrans.com  and explain they should be whitelisted.
 Our FDS team will respond promptly.

-### Merchant is switching their system configuration from Midtrans Sandbox environment to Midtrans Production environment (or switching between different MID/Account), but when making credit card transactions they encounter error message `Credit card token is no longer available`.
+### Merchant is switching their system configuration from Midtrans Sandbox environment to Midtrans Production environment (or switching between different MID/Account), but when making credit card transactions they encounter error message "Credit card token is no longer available".
 What should merchant do?
 The issue happen because the server key and client key mismatch.
 Please make sure both the client & server key used is coming from the same MID/account Please make sure both the client & server key used is coming from the same environment (Sandbox/Production) of that MID/account.